meteor-velocity/velocity/README.md

 * Make code changes
 * Commit changes
 * Update History.md with summary of changes
-* Bump version numbers in History.md, smart.json, and yuidoc.json
+* Bump version numbers in package.js, History.md and yuidoc.json
 * Execute `yuidoc` command from velocity root path
 * Commit changes
-* Push to github
+* `meteor publish`
-* `mrt release .`   <-- create tag in github & push to atmosphere
+* Tag last commit with the new version `X.X.X`

-FYI, `mrt publish .`   <-- just pushes to atmosphere without creating the tag
+* Push to github.
+Also push the new tag! (`git push --tags`)

 ## Publishing to Meteor Package System

 We have to publish velocity:core for the different architectures (Mac OS, 64-bit Linux and 32-bit Linux).

 First publish velocity:core on your development machine with `meteor publish`.
 Then you will need machines with the other two architectures.
-Then use `meteor publish-for-arch velocity:core@VERSION --release 0.9.2.1` (also see [Meteor docs](http://docs.meteor.com/#meteorpublishforarch)).
+Then use `meteor publish-for-arch velocity:core@VERSION --release 0.9.4` (also see [Meteor docs](http://docs.meteor.com/#meteorpublishforarch)).

 ##Contributors